 kernel-rt-kvm-3.10.0-1062.9.1.rt56.1033.el7.x86_64), create a

 host_var file for the host with content:

-The OEK installs a real-time kernel by default from a specific repository.
+The OEK installs a real-time kernel by default.
 However, the non-rt kernel is present in the official CentOS repository.
-Therefore, to use a newer non-rt kernel, the following overrides must be applied:
+Therefore, to use a different non-rt kernel, the following overrides must be applied:

 kernel_repo_url: "" # package is in default repository, no need to add new repository kernel_package: kernel # instead of kernel-rt-kvm kernel_devel_package: kernel-devel # instead of kernel-rt-devel kernel_version: 3.10.0-1062.el7.x86_64 dpdk_kernel_devel: "" # kernel-devel is in the repository, no need for url with RPM # Since, we're not using rt kernel, we don't need a tuned-profiles-realtime but want to keep the tuned 2.11 tuned_packages: - http://linuxsoft.cern.ch/scientific/7x/x86_64/os/Packages/tuned-2.11.0-8.el7.noarch.rpm tuned_profile: balanced tuned_vars: ""